Skip to main content

 Expertise and public engagement

-Paul McDonald is happy to speak to the media on any aspect relating to Hollywood cinema, film stardom, media piracy, and the online distribution of film and television.
+Paul McDonald is happy to speak to the media on matters relating to screen entertainment industries, and in particular Hollywood cinema, film stardom, media piracy, and the online distribution of film and television.

 Selected publications